noobymatze/notes.noobymatze.io/src/content/posts/2024/11-using-gadts-for-complex-permissions.md

 }
 ```

-With these two types, we can refine the `Permission` type.
+Using these two types, we can now refine the `Permission` type.

 ```kotlin
 data class Permission<T: Ref<T>>(